EMPAT94/empat94.github.io/_gs/tutorial.md

 I saw it.
 Another damn bridge.
 Well, at least this one was wider than the makeshift ledge the last one was.
 I was puzzled as to why it was called a Dungeon when there were no stairs going up and down anywhere.

 We eventually made our way there.
 Not only were all of us level 1s, but some of us were also halfway to level 2 - myself included.
 The field was mostly clear of slimes, a few still meandering at the edges.
 While the ground seemed psychedelic with color nearer to us, further on, it was returning to its natural color.
 It was a brown blur back where we had started from.
-We gazed at the ground where we had spent however many hours fighting magical ooze of fantasy, then turned our back on the fields that granted us our first level up.
-Fingers crossed for many more to come!
+We gazed at the ground where we had spent however many hours fighting magical ooze of fantasy, then turned our back on the field that granted us our first level up.

 ## Chapter 7 - Settling down

 "'Twas my little brother's 14th birthday the day after tomorrow.
 I was gonna bake him a cake."
-Carol said.
+Carol mumbled.

 We were all resting on the bridge, sitting down, and coming to terms with our current predicament.
 When we first appeared here, we were confused.
 Soon we got busy hunting slimes.
 Now that we had a moment to reflect, the reality hit us like a freight train.

 "What sort of cake?"
 I asked just to keep the conversation flowing.

 "A cheesecake, perhaps.
-My mum was set on Strawberries though", she chuckled.
+My mum was set on Strawberries though," she chuckled.
 I sniggered as well, more out of formality than amusement.

 The conversation would have died then, if not for Julie.
 "My boyfriend and I were going to visit my folks.
 I was going to introduce him.
 I was quite nervous; we were going steady and I really wanted them to all like each other.
-Guess that's one thing I don't have to worry about anymore".
+Guess that's one thing I don't have to worry about anymore."
 She chuckled as well.
 I decided not to add my formal snigger this time.

-"Well, you'll have to worry about it as soon as we go back", I tried to cheer her up.
+"Well, you'll have to worry about it as soon as we go back," I tried to cheer her up.
 Julie looked at me confused.
 Even the others did the same.

 "You do know where we are, right?
 We've been here for what, a few days already?
-I don't know how fu+king long this test run is going to last but what I do know is that Jake isn't gonna wait decades for me to come back" Julie said, with barely concealed anger and sadness.
+I don't know how fu+king long this test run is going to last but what I do know is that Jake isn't gonna wait decades for me to come back." she growled, with barely concealed anger and sadness.

 "Didn't you hear what Betty said?
 Time flows differently here and back home."
 I asked.
 Then I remembered that I was the one who had asked the question and received an answer.
 Others probably didn't catch on it.
 "Isn't that right Betty?
 What exactly is the time difference between the simulation and the real world?"
 I turned to the ball of light in our midst.

 "Every month in the Simulation is a second in your world.
-And every month in the Tutorial is a second in the Simulation", she intoned.
+And every month in the Tutorial is a second in the Simulation," she intoned.

 "See?
 Our time in the Tutorial scarcely counts back home.
-Once we complete the Tutorial and find an exit back home, barely a second or two would have passed", I concluded.
+Once we complete the Tutorial and find an exit back home, barely a second or two would have passed," I concluded.
 I also wondered how many humans these guys must have kidnapped and tested on out here.
 Time dilation was quite convenient.

 The conversation tapered off after that.
 This time though, the people did less wallowing in self-pity and more figuring out how this new information affected their situation.
 The way I saw it, it didn't really matter how long we spent inside the Simulation.
 Even if we spent 100 years inside, back home barely 20 minutes would've passed.
 Not that it mattered to me.
 I hated being pushed around by others.
 Become a guinea pig for some weird test?
 Fu+k that!
 I was gonna bug out ASAP.

 ···

 I wasn't particularly thirsty.
 But for some reason, I craved water.
 Never in my life had I been through such an onerous exercise and did not need a drop of water.
 It felt weird.
 I also wanted some food.
 Not that I was hungry.
 I wondered how long it had been since I last ate.
 In fact, I asked Betty, "Hey Betty, how long have we been in this Tutorial?".
 She replied "16 hours and 43 minutes".
 'Not even a day has passed?
-I felt like I've been here for eons!
-Damn'
+I feel like I've been here for eons.
+Damn!'

 The others were shocked as well.
 Taro had a particularly funny look on his face.
 'Time dilation affects us mentally too, eh?'
 I joked to myself.

 We had been here for a while.
 Our clothes were clean as if new.
 The slime remains worked surprisingly like dry cleaning.
 The sky was still dark of dusk.
 Some stars really would've been nice, it gets damn depressing looking up to nothing.
 I wished we had a fire going.
 Not that I was cold.
 The temperature was just right.
-Since none of us was a craftsman nor had we any clue otherwise of how to start a fire without wood, we just laid about like drunken sailors, sitting with our backs against the railings in the middle of the bridge.
+Since none of us was a craftsman nor had we any clue otherwise of how to start a fire, we just laid about like drunken sailors, sitting with our backs against the railings in the middle of the bridge.

 The entrance of the next "level" was visible ahead, although I couldn't peer past it to see the terrain.
 While we were resting, I opened my Status Window and decided to write some more spells.
 I still remembered Betty's float spell, so I decided to emulate it.